memfault/interrupt/_drafts/mcuboot-overview.md

 ## MCUboot Image Binaries

-A MCUboot binary image is built by wrapping the original binary with a header and "trailer".
-There is a python script, [imgtool.py](https://github.com/mcu-tools/MCUboot/blob/master/scripts/imgtool.py) included in the project which can be used to generate this image.
+An MCUboot binary image is built by wrapping the original binary with a header and "trailer".
+There is a Python script, [imgtool.py](https://github.com/mcu-tools/MCUboot/blob/master/scripts/imgtool.py) included in the project which can be used to generate this image.

 The header contains basic information about the image binary such as size and versioning information: